segmentstream-com/segmentstream-com.github.io/_docs/digitaldata/context.md

 ------
 The `digitalData.context` object must be declared and filled in the source code of each page.

->All variables of the object `digitalData.context` are filled automatically by the DigitalDataManager library.
+>All variables of the object `digitalData.context` are filled automatically by the SegmentStream library.
 On your part, you only need to declare the object and fill in the value of the variable `digitalData.context.ip`.

 Example for the URL 'http://website.com/?utm_campaign=sale_05_06_2016&utm_medium=cpc&utm_source=criteo':
 ```javascript